 Our doctor of philosophy in nursing (PhD) program prepares clinical scholars, educators, and researchers for leadership roles in a variety of academic, healthcare, industry, and governmental settings.
 Because the knowledge and skills needed to produce excellent health-related research is not discipline specific, the PhD program does not require a prior degree in nursing.
 Indeed, we have had PhD students with academic preparation in health administration, health education, medical ethics, nursing, occupational therapy, physical therapy, public health and social work.

-Applications for the PhD Program are due January 15 for early acceptance and March 1 for regular acceptance.
+Applications for the PhD Program are due January 1 (International Students), January 15 for early acceptance and March 1 for regular acceptance.
 All students begin coursework the summer following program acceptance and are required to attend the N7087 Leadership and Technology Institute On-Campus Days.

 All international admissions are initially the responsibility of the MU Coordinator of International Student Programs.
 The PhD Program Committee of the School of Nursing may not act upon any international application for admission until the applicant has been cleared through the office.

 Non-native English speaking applicants need documentation of English-language proficiency, demonstrated through a satisfactory Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score within the last two years.

 Depending upon English-language proficiency, you may be required to enroll in English Language Support Program courses along with a reduced academic course load.
 You must pass these courses within the first calendar year of enrollment.

 PhD applicants entering with a bachelor’s degree: Bachelor’s degree in nursing from NLNAC, ACEN, CNEA or CCNE-accredited school OR equivalent for non-nurse applicants; 3.3 minimum GPA (4.0 scale).